When Ukraine gave away its nuclear weapons

 Ukraine is taking small but important steps towards becoming a freer country.
 Democracy is alive and well.
 Corruption is declining and things are being done to limit the influence of the oligarchs.
 Slowly but surely things are going in the right direction.

-Of course, I am glad that the crisis in Ukraine has not developed into a major conflict.
+Of course, I’m glad that the crisis in Ukraine has not developed into a major conflict.
 But the 1994 guarantee was hardly worth the paper it was written on.
-What if Ukraine did not actually give away its nuclear weapons?
+What if Ukraine didn’t actually give up its nuclear weapons?